 Light weight and weather resistant

-Out of the box, the Formex chicken coop stays true to the name.
+Out of the box, the Formex Snap Lock coop stays true to the name.
 It can be just snapped-on together in minutes and you will not need to fiddle for hours with tools to get it set up.

 You will be surprised at how light the coop is, making it a portable chicken pen.
 It is made of blow molded plastic and it weighs just under 40 pounds.
-So, even if you need to move the entire coop to a different part of the backyard, you can do it without seeking assistance from another person as it is a movable chicken coop.
+So, even if you need to move it to a different part of the backyard, you can do it without seeking assistance from another person as it is a movable chicken coop.

-Despite the light weight profile, the coop is as durable as they come.
+Despite the light weight profile, it is as durable as they come.
 The plastic does not crack or peel and is perfect for all kinds of weather conditions thanks to the insulating double walled construction.

 Lay some straw in it for the winters and it stays warm.
 On sweltering summer days, let the ventilation do the job.
 By the way, the ventilation is completely adjustable too.